-must apply in person for a marriage license in person.
-A representative can not apply for the license on behalf of the bride or groom.
-This applies even if the representative has been given the Power of Attorney.
-Notarized marriage license affidavits signed by the bride or groom cannot be substituted for their personal appearance.
+A couple who intends to be married in New York State must apply in person for a marriage license to any town or city clerk in the state.
+The application for a license must be signed by both applicants in the presence of the town or city clerk.
+A representative cannot apply for the license on behalf of the applicants.
+This applies even if the representative has been given a Power of Attorney.
+Notarized marriage license affidavits signed by the applicants cannot be substituted for their personal appearance.

 No premarital examination or blood test is required to obtain a marriage license in New York State.

 A person is required to establish proof of age and identity by submitting to the issuing clerk one of the following age related documents:

 And one of the following identity related documents:

 A marriage may not take place in New York State between an ancestor and descendant, siblings (full or half blood), an uncle and niece or nephew or an aunt and niece or nephew, regardless of whether or not these persons are legitimate or illegitimate offspring.

 Information regarding previous marriages must be furnished in the application for a marriage license.
 This includes whether the former spouse or spouses are living, and whether the applicants are divorced and, if so, when, where and against whom the divorce or divorces were granted.
 A certified copy of the Decree of Divorce or a Certificate of Dissolution of Marriage may be required by the clerk issuing the marriage license.

 Every person has the right to adopt any name by which he or she wishes to be known simply by using that name consistently and without intent to defraud.
 A person's last name (surname) does not automatically change upon marriage, and neither party to the marriage is required to change his or her last name.
 Parties to a marriage need not take the same last name.